-- Letter of Intent/Partners Form: 50% of assessment allocation - Needs Assessment: 50% of assessment allocation - Project Plan (Milestone One) for each Targeted Intervention: up to 50% of Targeted Intervention allocation - Bi-Quarterly Reports: 75% of remaining Targeted Intervention allocation for "standard" Project Plan submissions; 80% of remaining Targeted Intervention allocation for "accelerated" accelerated Project Plan submissions. - Project Outcome Report (Milestone Two) with achieved metrics for each Targeted Intervention: remaining % of Targeted Intervention allocation.
+- Letter of Intent/Partners Form: 50% of assessment allocation - Needs Assessment: 50% of assessment allocation - Project Plan (Milestone One) for each targeted intervention: up to 50% of targeted intervention allocation - Bi-Quarterly Reports: 75% of remaining targeted intervention allocation for "standard" project plan submissions; 80% of remaining targeted intervention allocation for "accelerated" accelerated project plan submissions.
+16 - Project Outcome Report (Milestone Two) with achieved metrics for each targeted intervention: remaining % of targeted intervention allocation.

-An MCP may fully earn their Targeted Intervention allocation only following successful completion (and adequate scores) on all deliverables: (1) Project Plan (Milestone One), the requisite number of Bi-Quarterly Reports (three for standard Project Plan submissions and four for accelerated Project Plan submissions); and, (2) Project Outcome Report (Milestone Two)16.
-No payments are associated with Transition Plan deliverables.
-Payments will be made bi-quarterly on an interim basis until the final payment, and issuance of interim payments will be contingent upon an approved Bi-Quarterly Report that demonstrates progress made towards the completion of the Targeted Interventions.
+An MCP may fully earn their targeted intervention allocation only following successful completion (and adequate scores) on all deliverables: Project Plan (Milestone One), the requisite number of bi-quarterly reports (three for standard project plan submissions and four for accelerated project plan submissions), and Project Outcome Report (Milestone Two).
+Payments will be made bi-quarterly on an interim basis until the final payment, and issuance of interim payments will be contingent upon an approved bi-quarterly report that demonstrates progress made towards the completion of the Targeted Interventions.